OpenEvalProject/evals/manuscripts/elife-59525/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/59525/elife-59525-fig3-v2.jpg)

 **Figure 3.:** AM, Abstract Matching; DSST, Digit Symbol Substitution Test; MP, Motor Praxis; NBCK, Fractal 2-Back; PVT, Psychomotor Vigilance Test; VOLT, Visual Object Learning Test.
-The six cognitive tests are all represented.Figure 3—source data 1.Figure 3.
+The six cognitive tests are all represented.

 The results from the 10,000 Markov Chain Monte Carlo samples yield the following additional insights with respect to speed of recovery.
 The recovery of NBCK (as measured by speed to task completion) is strongly impaired.
 Most samples did not recover over the experimental time course, a fact mirrored in the simulations.
 For the other five tests, the posterior probability that: (a) recovery of MP speed occurred more than 30 min before AM, PVT, and DSST are 54%, 91%, and 83%, respectively; the 90% corresponding credible intervals of the difference in recovery time are (−1.31, 0.24), (−3.95,–0.02), and (−1.64,–0.24); (b) recovery of VOLT speed occurred more than 30 min before MP, AM, PVT, and DSST are 82%, 98%, 100%, and 100%, respectively; the 90% corresponding credible intervals of the difference in recovery time are (−1.97,–0.12), (−2.35,–0.79), (−4.84,–1.17), and (−2.66,–1.33); (c) recovery of AM speed occurred more than 30 min before PVT and DSST are 79% and 40%, respectively; the 90% corresponding credible intervals of the difference in recovery time are (−3.49, 0.10) and (−0.92, 0.10); (d) recovery of DSST occurred more than 0.5 hr before PVT is 64%; the 90% corresponding credible interval of the difference in recovery time is (−3.02, 0.47).